fongc123/notes/Machine Learning/PyTorch & CUDA Setup.md

 model = nn.Sequential(...)
 ```

 A model can be a singular module or can be comprised of multiple modules.
+With this, a **customized** model (e.g., flatten layer in [[Convolutional Neural Networks|CNNs]] to vectorize matrices) can be built regardless of whether a layer that achieves a certain function exists.